QRamadan/MoPrivFair-SecBPMN2UMLsec/README.md

 ## Performing the verification.

 In this step, we use CARiSMA checks to verify the generated UML models against UMLsec security policies.
-For this, please follow the following istructions.
+For this, please follow the following instructions.

 * Right click on the *myexample* project in the *Project Explorer view* → New → Other → CARiSMA → Analysis → Next → in the dialog select the file that is generated from the last step (e.g.,